rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke2-hardening-guide/rke2-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 root:root
 ```

-### 4.1.5 Ensure that the --kubeconfig kubelet.conf file permissions are set to 644 or more restrictive (Automated)
+### 4.1.5 Ensure that the --kubeconfig kubelet.conf file permissions are set to 600 or more restrictive (Automated)

-**Result:** pass
+**Result:** fail

 **Remediation:**
 Run the below command (based on the file location on your system) on the each worker node.
 For example,
-chmod 644 /var/lib/rancher/rke2/agent/kubelet.kubeconfig
+chmod 600 /var/lib/rancher/rke2/agent/kubelet.kubeconfig

 **Audit:**